 Everything has been thought through.
 And through.

-With iOS 7, every detail warranted the same rigor toward design.
+With iOS 7, every detail warranted the same rigour towards design.
 Like refining the typography down to the pixel.
 Redrawing every icon around a new grid system.
-Sticking to a precise color palette.
+Sticking to a precise colour palette.
 And remastering audio alerts to be more distinctive and pleasing.
 On their own, these may not be details you consciously demand or even expect.
 But they all work together to create a more harmonious relationship between individual elements.
 And a better, more delightful experience overall.Replay